|NURU 600||Theoretical Foundations of Evidence-based and Advanced Practice Nursing||

 |Graduate Science Core Subtotal||

-BSN to DNP, Psychiatric and Mental Health NP
+BSN to DNP Psychiatric Mental Health Nurse Practitioner

 - Expand your scope of practice in a variety of settings, including private psychiatric practices, outpatient clinics and urgent care facilities